-MR Valuation Consulting, LLC Business Valuation Analyst
+MR Valuation Consulting, LLC Senior Business Valuation Analyst - Business Valuation

-2014 to Present
+August 2014 to Present

-Joseph Caputo is a business valuation analyst within the business valuation services group of MR Valuation Consulting, LLC.
+Joseph Caputo is a Senior Business Valuation Analyst within the Business Valuation Services group of MR Valuation Consulting, LLC.
 Mr. Caputo holds a Bachelor of Science degree in Business Administration with a concentration in Finance from The College of New Jersey.
-Mr. Caputo has successfully completed the 15-hour National Uniform Standards of Professional Appraisal Practice course.

-Joseph performs valuation consulting and appraisal services with a focus on the valuation of business entities, specific interests, and assets.
-These assignments serve a variety of purposes, which include due diligence for acquisitions and divestitures, marital dissolution, bankruptcy, financial and management reporting purposes, federal tax reporting, estate planning, property tax and transfer tax, litigation support.
+Joseph focuses on the valuation of business entities and assets for financial and management reporting purposes, federal tax reporting, estate planning, property tax and transfer tax, acquisitions and divestures.
 Mr. Caputo specializes in business valuations including income approach analyses such as discounted cash flow models and direct capitalization models and the market approach.
 His experience includes the valuation of both tangible and intangible assets for business interests, as well as company and economic research across multiple industry sectors.

 Joseph's business valuation experience also includes the valuation of family limited partnerships and limited liability companies for financial and tax planning.
-These business valuations involve the assessment of partnership interests and the application of minority and marketability discounts, as well as control premiums.
+The business valuation of closely-held entities requires the ability to quantify minority discounts and control premiums, lack of marketability discounts, and various other discounts.
+His technical skills include business and intangible asset valuations, competitive and risk analysis, and financial modeling.